 Rachel Nuwer’s love for nature and science was kicked off by a childhood exploring the bayous and beaches of southern Mississippi.
 As a biology student at Loyola University New Orleans, she researched Mekong River fishes in Laos, sparking a passion for travel and exploration.
 This wunderlust has since taken her to 48 countries – six of which she lived in.

-She writes for venues such as the New York Times, Smithsonian, Scientific American, the New Scientist, Grist, Audubon Magazine, Popular Mechanics, ScienceNOW, OnEarth, NOVA, Scholastic, Edible Magazine, and others, and blogs for Smithsonian’s Smart News and Surprising Science.
+She writes for venues such as The New York Times, Smithsonian, Scientific American, the New Scientist, Slate, Wired UK, Audubon Magazine, Popular Mechanics, ScienceNOW, OnEarth, NOVA, Scholastic, Edible Magazine, and others, and blogs for Smithsonian’s Smart News and Surprising Science.
 She lives in Brooklyn.